joschi3957/Python-images-bot/README.md

 # Steps
 1. Download the zip and extract it
 2. Install python current version
+3. run install.bat
-3. open main.py and paste your bot token into the TOKEN = '' line
+4. open main.py and paste your bot token into the TOKEN = '' line
-4. then save and run start.bat
+5. then save and run start.bat